shyang107/invoices/README.md

-# invoices 
+# invoices

-`invoices` use to handle the invoices collection emailed by the E-Invoice Platform.
+`invoices` use to handle the invoices collection emailed by the E-Invoice Platform.

 ## Features